Operation Mongoose: Late 1962 until well into 1963

-Because the assassination of Castro seemed to be an important goal of the Kennedy administration, a myth has been created in American history that Kennedy was obsessed with the idea of killing Castro.
-However, this is not true.
-An article entitled "Castro Assassination Plots" states, "CIA plots to kill Castro began before John Kennedy won the presidency and they continued after he was dead.".
-In a report written by the CIA's inspector general in 1967, he admits that this is the reason behind the fanciful nature of many of the assassination attempts.
-He also said he warned that assassinating Castro would not necessarily destabilize the government in the manner that is desired.
-He didn't think the assassination of Castro would do much to free Cuba from communist control.
-He mentions that people became too focused on the idea of killing Castro when "getting rid of Castro" doesn't have to mean killing him.
-Due to this micro-focus, broader, more complex plans with greater chances of success were not made.

 Many assassination ideas were floated by the CIA during Operation Mongoose.
 The most infamous was the CIA's alleged plot to capitalize on Castro's well-known love of cigars by slipping into his supply a very real and lethal "exploding cigar."
 While numerous sources state the exploding cigar plot as fact, at least one source asserts it to be simply a myth, and another dismisses it as mere supermarket tabloid fodder.
 Another suggests that the story does have its origins in the CIA, but that it was never seriously proposed by them as a plot.
 Rather, the plot was made up by the CIA as an intentionally "silly" idea to feed to those questioning them about their plans for Castro, in order to deflect scrutiny from more serious areas of inquiry.

 Another attempt at Castro's life was by way of a fountain pen loaded with the poison Black Leaf 40 and passed to a Cuban asset in Paris the day of President Kennedy's assassination, November 22, 1963.
 Notably, the evidence also indicates that these two events occurred simultaneously, in the same moment.
 Rolando Cubela, the potential assassin, contests this account, saying Black Leaf 40 was not in the pen.
 U.S. Intelligence later responded to say that Black Leaf 40 was merely a suggestion, but Cubela thought that there were other poisons that would be much more effective.
 Overall he was unimpressed with the device.
 The inventor understood that Cubelo rejected the device altogether.